FlexMeasures/flexmeasures/documentation/features/reporting.rst

           'output' : [{'sensor' : 9}]
       }" > profitorloss-parameters.json

 The input sensor stores the power/energy flow, and the output sensor will store the report.
+Recall that we already provided the price sensor to use in the reporter's data source.

 .. code-block:: bash